Government extends FY21 ITR filing deadline for individuals till Sep 30

-The Central Board of Direct Taxes (CBDT) has also extended the ITR filing deadline for companies by a month till November 30.
+The CBDT in a circular said the extension of time limits for certain tax compliances is being given to provide relief to taxpayers in view of the severe pandemic.

-As per the income tax law, for individuals whose accounts are not required to be audited and who usually file their income tax return using ITR-1 or ITR-4 forms the deadline to file ITR is July 31.
+Individuals whose accounts are not required to be audited and who file ITR-1 or ITR-4 for their returns, the deadline to file ITR is July 31.

 The deadline for taxpayers, like companies or firms, whose accounts are required to be audited is October 31.

-In a circular, the CBDT said an extension of time limits is being given for certain tax compliances “to provide relief to taxpayers in view of the severe pandemic”.

-Also, the deadline for issuing Form 16 by employers to employees has been extended by a month till July 15, 2021, the CBDT said.

-The due date for filing the tax audit report and transfer pricing certificate has been extended by a month till October 31 and November 30, respectively.
-For filing belated or revised return of income, the due date is now January 31, 2022.
+The due date for filing TDS returns and SFT statements, which is due by May 31, has been extended by one month to June 30, whereas corresponding due dates for issuance of TDS certificates is also extended by one month to July 15.

-Besides, the deadline for financial institutions to furnish the Statement of Financial Transaction (SFT) report has been extended till June 30, from May 31, 2021.

-Nangia & Co LLP Partner Shailesh Kumar said the extension of due dates is likely to provide some relief to taxpayers on the tax compliance front.
+Last date for filing belated, revised returns for all categories of taxpayers has been extended by one month from December 31, 2021 to January 31, 2022.

-“However, for taxpayers, whose entire income tax liability is not discharged by TDS and advance tax and such shortfall is more than Rs 1 lakhs, they should endeavour to file their ITR within respective original due date to avoid the charge of interest u/s 234A, which is charged on filing ITR beyond the original due date at the rate of 1 per cent per month for every month/ part thereof after the original due date of filing ITR,” Kumar added.
+“… for taxpayers, whose entire income tax liability is not discharged by TDS and advance tax and such shortfall is more than Rs 1 lakh, they should endeavour to file their ITR within respective original due date to avoid charge of interest u/S 234A, which is charged on filing ITR beyond the original due date at the rate of 1 per cent per month for every month/part thereof after original due date of filing ITR,” Shailesh Kumar, partner, Nangia & Co LLP, said.

-The CBDT had on April 1 notified forms for filing I-T returns for 2020-21 fiscal, and said that keeping in view the ongoing crisis due to COVID pandemic and to facilitate the taxpayers, no significant change has been made in comparison to the last year’s ITR Forms.
-The new ITR forms ask taxpayers if they are opting for a new tax regime.

-For the 2020-21 fiscal, the government had given taxpayers the option to choose a new tax regime under section 115BAC of the I-T Act.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines